TriphiBot: A Triphibious Robot Combining FOC-based Propulsion with Eccentric Design

 Different from the previous work that simply considers the environment to define amphibious robots, we have found two main fundamental principles that need to be considered by analyzing the inherent requirements and motion of triphibious robots in depth.
 One is the cross-domain capability from the living condition perspective (air or water), and the other is ground support from the motion feature (flying/swimming or moving on land/seabed).
+The comprehensive motion strategy of the triphibious robot is depicted in Fig.~\ref{depiction}.
 Challenges come from multiple contradictory requirements and changing dynamics in different modes.
-Flying mode in the air asks for light weight design with minimal additional mechanical structure to have a long battery life.
-Underwater mode places distinct propulsion requirements, either from an extra actuator system or a specially designed mechanism to improve the thrust output.
+Flying in the air asks for light weight design with minimal additional mechanical structure to have a long battery life.
+Underwater operation places distinct propulsion requirements, either from an extra actuator system or a specially designed mechanism to improve the thrust output.
 Motion on the ground results in changing dynamics by involving ground support force and friction, both on land and seabed.
 This necessitates a control system capable of rapidly adapting to varying environments and seamlessly switching strategies, ensuring stable posture, precise trajectory tracking, and smooth cross-domain mobility.